protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/tutorials.md

 Getting Started C
 -----------------

-In this tutorial you will get a first look at a very simple eTrice model.
+In this tutorial you will have a first look at a very simple eTrice model.
 The goal is to learn the work flow of eTrice and to understand a few basic features of ROOM.

 **Preconditions**:

-- Working C development environment with CDT Eclipse
+- Working C development environment with Eclipse CDT
 	- C compiler: MinGW/GCC (Windows) or Posix/GCC (Linux)
 	- Installed C/C++ Development Tools (CDT) in Eclipse